conduktor/conduktor-docs/docs/platform/guides/self-service.md

 ```
 Could not apply resource Topic/website-analytics.add-to-cart-fail: The Topic doesn't match the expected constraints: [At `metadata.labels.data-criticality` got "C5" expecting OneOf("C0", "C1", "C2"), At `spec.configs.retention.ms` got null expecting a Value, At `spec.partitions` got "11" expecting Range(1 to 10)]
 ```

+# Conclusion
 That concludes this worked example of self-service, do copy the example repos and start mapping your own team structure.
-We didn't cover how you can grant permissions to other teams on your owned resources or setting up teams within your Application, for more on that the docs are best.
+We didn't everything today so do explore how to [grant permissions to other teams](/platform/reference/resource-reference/self-service/#application-instance-permissions) on your owned resources or [setting up teams within your Application](/platform/reference/resource-reference/self-service/#application-group).
+To close down the resources from today exit the CLI container with `Ctrl + D` and run `docker compose down -v`.

 If you wish to discuss this further with one of our team then you can [book a demo](https://www.conduktor.io/contact/demo/?utm_source=github&utm_medium=webpage) with us from our website.